 To match the information channel capacity of rods and cones to the available information, the rod axons are thin and the terminal synapses small, with only about 80 transmitter vesicles released per second, and with only one region of transmitter release (active zone), whereas the cone axon is thick, with up to 1500 vesicles released per second, and a synapse (cone pedicle) which is perhaps the most complicated synapse in the whole nervous system.
-It makes contacts to several hundred other retinal neurons (horizontal and bipolar cells) and has a typical appearance (the cone pedicle).
-The signal is diverged into 10 parallel channels [22], 5 ON- and 5 OFF-type bipolar cells.
-Rather than using one broadband super channel, 10 parallel channels are used, each with different bandwidth.
-The separation into different channels is thought to occur (1) because different aspects of visual processing can be separated into different pathways already at an early level and (2) because such a broadband superchannel (see the next section).
+It makes contacts with several hundred other retinal neurons (horizontal and bipolar cells) and has a typical appearance (the cone pedicle).
+The signal is diverged into 10 parallel channels [20], 5 ON- and 5 OFF-type bipolar cells.
+Rather than using one broadband super channel, 10 parallel channels are used, each with a different bandwidth.
+The separation into different channels is thought to occur because (i) different aspects of visual processing can be separated into different pathways already at an early level and (ii) such a broadband superchannel cannot be made because of the limited range of possible spike frequencies (see the next section).

-Spiking and Coding
+1.9 Spiking and Coding

-In electronic devices, electrical signals can be transmitted either analog or binary.
-In fact, both principles are also realized in the nervous system.
-Short distance signal transmission, like through the dendrites to the cell body of neurons, occurs via an electronically propagating depolarization of the membrane.
-For long distance traveling, electronic signals become too degraded and lose their reliability.
-Therefore, binary coding (0 or 1), as used in action potentials, is used which is much more resistant to degradation.
-At the root of the neuron's axon, and along the axon, voltage-dependent sodium channels are expressed which are necessary for the generation of action potentials (spikes).
-Action potentials are rapid and transient depolarizations of the membrane which travels with high speed (up to 120 m/s) along the fibers.
+In electronic devices, electrical signals can be transmitted either in an analog or a binary manner.
+In fact, both types are also realized in the nervous system.
+Short-distance signal transmission, like through the dendrites to the cell body of neurons, occurs via an electronically propagating depolarization of the membrane.
+For long-distance travel, the electronic signals become too degraded and lose their reliability.
+Therefore, binary coding (0 or 1), as used in action potentials, is used, which is much more resistant to degradation.
+At the root of the neuron's axon, and along the axon, voltage-dependent sodium channels are expressed, which are necessary for the generation of action potentials (spikes).
+Action potentials are rapid and transient depolarizations of the membrane, which travel with high speed (up to $120 \text{ m s}^{-1}$ ) along the fibers.
 The level of excitation is now encoded in the frequency of the spikes.
-Due to a recovery phase after each spike of about 2 ms, the maximal frequency is limited to about 500 Hz.
+Because of a recovery phase after each spike of about 2 ms, the maximum frequency is limited to about 500 Hz.
 This means that the dynamic range is limited.
 Because, even with a constant stimulus, the spike frequency displays some noise, the response functions of the neurons have no steps.
-It turns out that noisy signals are a common principle in the nervous system, and high precision is achieved by parallel channels, if necessary (probability summation) or by temporal summation.
-The signal to noise ratio, when a difference in stimulus strength should be detected, is determined by the standard deviation of the firing rate.
+It turns out that noisy signals are a common feature in the nervous system, and high precision is achieved by parallel channels, if necessary (probability summation), or by temporal summation.
+The signal-to-noise ratio, when a difference in stimulus strength should be detected, is determined by the standard deviation of the firing rate.
 If the firing rate varies little with constant stimulation (small standard deviation), a small change would be detectable, but if it varies much (large standard deviation), only large differences are detected.
-The signal to noise ratio can be calculated from the differences in spike rates at both stimulus strengths, divided by the standard deviation of spike rates (assuming that the standard deviation is similar in both cases).
-Summation of several channels is not always possible: sometimes decisions need to be made based on the signals from only two cells, for instance when two spots are resolved that are at the resolution limit of the foveal cones and, accordingly, two retinal ganglion cells.
+The signal-to-noise ratio can be calculated from the differences in spike rates at both stimulus strengths divided by the standard deviation of spike rates (assuming that the standard deviation is similar in both cases).
+Summation of several channels is not always possible: sometimes decisions need to be made based on the signals from only two cells, for instance, when two spots are resolved that are at the resolution limit of the foveal cones and, accordingly, two retinal ganglion cells.